From Failure to Success: Fixing Digital Transformation Mistakes

 it, their decisions wait.

-Their exec alignment jumped from "complete mess" to "mostly aligned" within two months, and they finally
+exec alignment jumped from "complete mess" to "mostly aligned" within two months, and they

 Mistake #2: Prioritizing Technology Implementation Over Business Strategy

-because their consultant said AI was "transformative."
-When I asked exactly what business problems these
+consultant said AI was "transformative."
+When I asked exactly what business problems these fancy

 How to Identify This Problem: